darklife/darkriscv/README.md

 cores available, I found no core with a good relationship between performance (more than 50MHz) and logic use (~1000LUTs).

-The best option, the TG68, requires at least ~2400LUTs (by removing the MUL/DIV instructions, which are not really needed), and works up to 40MHz in a lx9.
+The best option at this moment, the TG68, requires at least ~2400LUTs (by removing the MUL/DIV instructions, which are not really needed), and works up to 40MHz in a Spartan-6.
 As addition, the TG68 core requires at least 2 clock per instruction, which means a peak performance of 20MIPS.
 As long the 680x0 instruction is too complex, the TG68 result is really very good and it is, at this moment, probably the best option to replace the 68000.

-After lots of tests, I found the picorv32* core and the all the ecosystem *around the RISC-V.  Although the picorv32* is a very good option to *directly replace the 680x0 family, it is not powerful enough to replace *some coldfire processors (more than 75MIPS).

-The main problem around the *picorv32* is that most instructions requires 3 or 4 clocks per instruction, which resembles the 68020 in some ways, but running at 150MHz.
+After lots of tests, I found the *picorv32* core and the all the ecosystem around the RISC-V.  The picorv32 is a very nice project, but the main problem around the *picorv32* is that most instructions requires 3 or 4 clocks per instruction, which resembles the 68020 in some ways, but running at 150MHz.
 Anyway, with 3 clocks per instruction, the peak performance is around 50MIPS only.
+Although the *picorv32* is a very good option to directly replace the 680x0 family, it is not powerful enough to replace some coldfire processors (more than 75MIPS!).

-As long I had some good experience with experimental RISC cores, I started code the *darkriscv* only to check the level of complexity.
-For my surprise, in the first night I mapped almost all instructions of the RV32I specification and the *darkriscv* started to execute the first instructions correctly at 75MHz and with one clock per instruction, which resembles a fast and nice 68040!  wow!  :)
+As long I had some good experience with experimental 16-bit RISC cores, I started code the *darkriscv* only to check the level of complexity.
+For my surprise, in the first night I mapped almost all instructions of the RV32I specification and the *darkriscv* started to execute the first instructions correctly at 75MHz and with one clock per instruction, which resembles a fast and nice 68040 and can beat some coldfires! wow! :)

+After the success of the first nigth, I started to work in order to fix small details in the hardware and software implementation.

+As main recomendation when working with softcores try never work in the hardware and in the software at the same time!
+Start with the minimum software configuration possible and freeze the software.
+When implementing new software updates, use the minium hardware configuration possible and freeze the hardware.

 The RV32I specification itself is really impressive and easy to implement (see [1], page 16).
 Of course, there are some drawbacks, such as the funny little-endian bus (opposed to the network oriented big-endian bus found in the 680x0 family), but after some empirical tests it is easy to make work.

-The initial design was very simple, with a 2-stage pipeline composed by the instruction pre-fetch and the instruction execution.
-In the pre-fetch side, there is program counter always working one clock ahead.
-In the execution side we found all decoding, register bank read, arithmetic and logic operations, register bank write and IO operations.
-As long the 2 stages overlap, the result is a continuous flow of instructions at the rate of 1 clock per instruction and around 75MIPS.

-This means that when comparing with the *picorv32* running at 150MHz and with 3 clocks per instruction, the *darkriscv* at 75MHz and 1 clock per instruction is 50% faster.
-Also, it is faster than the TG68 and probably can run side by side with a 80MHz coldfire when running from a blockram or a cache.

 Unfortunately, I had a small problem with the load instruction: the 2 stage execution needs faster external memory!
-This is not a problem for my early RISC processors, which used small and faster LUT-based memories, but in the case of *darkriscv* the proposal was a more flexible design, in a way is possible use blockRAM-based caches and slow external memories.
-The problem with the blockRAM is that two clocks are required to readback the memory: one clock to register the address and another to register the data.
+This is not a problem for my early 16-bit RISC processors, which used small and faster LUT-based memories, but in the case of *darkriscv* the proposal was a more flexible design, in a way is possible use blockRAM-based caches and slow external memories.
-External memories requires lots of clocks, but LUT based memories requires no extra delays and can be used as ROM or RAM without need of extra clock edges.

 My first solution was use two different clock edges: one edge for the *darkriscv* and another edge for the memory/bus interface.